 - Use the 8.9.0 ISO to reinstall all Database Servers or All-In-One Appliances.
 Data is migrated using a logical backup while the database on the existing system is stopped.
-The downtime of this operation can be mitigated in several ways depending on the current architecture. - Use the 8.9.0 ISO to reinstall all Administration Portal appliances. - After reinstalling all Database Servers and Administration Portals, the system is operational and can be upgraded. - To upgrade to 8.10.3., 1 see the section on Upgrade Process for Systems Running 8.4.0 and Later.
+The downtime of this operation can be mitigated in several ways depending on your current architecture. - Use the 8.9.0 ISO to reinstall all Administration Portal appliances. - After reinstalling all Database Servers and Administration Portals, the system is operational. - If you want to upgrade to a version later than 8.9.0, you must use the 8.9.0 ISO to reinstall all Data Collectors and Message Collectors.
+8.10.0 and later versions do not support "mixed-mode", where the Database Servers and Administration Portals are running Oracle Linux and the Data Collectors and Message Collectors are running CentOS. - To upgrade to 8.10.3.4, see the section on Upgrade Process for Systems Running 8.4.0 and Later. - Perform the steps listed in the Other Manual Updates section.